brainhack-school2020/BHS-AuditoryMultimodal/README.md

 - [PET pipeline automation and structural MRI exploration](https://github.com/mtl-brainhack-school-2019/rwickens-sMRI-PET) by Rebekah Wickens
 - [Working with PSG [EEG] data from Parkinson's patients](https://github.com/mtl-brainhack-school-2019/Soraya-sleep-data-in-PD-patients) by Cryomatrix
 - [Exploring Brain Functional Activation in Adolescents Who Attempted Suicide](https://github.com/mtl-brainhack-school-2019/Anthony-Gifuni-repo) by Anthony Gifuni

-#### Deliverable 3: Instructions

- To be made available soon.

-## Conclusion and acknowledgement

-The BHS team hope you will find this template helpful in documenting your project.
-Developping this template was a group effort, and benefitted from the feedback and ideas of all BHS students over the years.